entando/entando-bundle-cli/README.md

   $ entando-bundle-cli build [component...] [--all-ms | --all-mfe | --all]

 FLAGS
-  --all      Build all the bundle components
-  --all-mfe  Build all the bundle micro frontends --all-ms   Build all the bundle microservices
+  --all                   Build all the bundle components --all-mfe               Build all the bundle micro frontends --all-ms                Build all the bundle microservices --max-parallel=<value>  Maximum number of processes running at the same time.
+Default value is 3 --stdout                Print build output to stdout instead of files

 DESCRIPTION
   Build bundle components